 • Make these extra crispy and add more flavour by sprinkling some parmesan on 5 minutes before they are finished and put them back in the oven.

 If you’ve tried these baked potato wedges, let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.

 Garlic Potato Wedges

-- 2 tbsp Olive oil
+- 2 tablespoon Olive oil

 - 1 pinch Sea salt and black pepper

-- 2 tbsp Garlic granules
+- 2 tablespoon Garlic granules